rickfindlater/rickfindlater.github.io/pages/about.md

 I have also managed and led product teams.
 Using my experience to coach, support and mentor others to do their best work is something that I get great satisfaction from.

-Outside of work I enjoy spending time with my family, squash, skiing, swimming, cooking and travelling.
+Outside of work I enjoy spending time with my family, squash, skiing, swimming, cooking.